Create Your Own Aerial Lift Safety Checklist

 The Occupational Safety and Health Administration offers safety guidelines to help employees avoid many of the most common on-the-job hazards.
 Fail to follow these guidelines and the odds of an accident occurring goes up significantly.

-Now, let’s look at what is included in a scissor lift safety checklist:
+Now, let’s look at what is included on a aerial lift safety checklist:

 Click image to enlarge